MTAND Public Policy Panel

 Public Policy Coordinator (PPC): This position is the liaison to the Academy’s staff with policy issue responsibilities.
 This position coordinates federal action alerts and leads planning for the Academy’s public policy workshop (PPW) activities.

 State Policy Representative (SPR): This position tracks state legislative issues.
 This position takes the lead on coordinating appointments with the Governor’s office, state legislators and during state legislative session.

 State Regulatory Specialist (SRS): This position tracks regulatory issues of importance and keeps up to date on current statutes and rules impacting the dietetic practice.

-MDA – Public Policy Panel Goals
+MTAND – Public Policy Panel Goals

 Support MTAND state alliances that strengthen our impact on nutrition education, and access to healthy, safe, and local foods